Post Summary: What Carries Over When a Website Build Stalls

 She’d been waiting over a month.
-A custom handbag business out of Arizona — her own designs, her own brand, everything riding on getting this site live.
-The other company had managed a couple of pages.
+A custom handbag business out of Arizona, her own designs, her own brand, everything riding on getting this site live.
+A couple of pages existed and nothing else.
 No shopping cart.
-Nothing.
 Just a skeleton sitting there while the weeks kept passing and the promises kept coming.

 “Oh, next week.
 Oh, next week.
 Oh, next week.”